tsv-stacks/portfolio-one-mcodes/readme.md

 # Welcome to my Portfolio Page!

 Here you are able to see all of my projects I made during my journey of learning to code.
-It includes projects I completed as part of The Odin Project and Command Shift (FKA MAnchester Codes)
+It includes projects I completed as part of The Odin Project and Command Shift (FKA Manchester Codes)

 ## Site: